 class learning activities.
 You must be an independent learner to

 succeed in this class.
 However, help is always available by phone,

-the Blackboard discussion forum, e-mail, or in person with the
+the Blackboard discussion board, e-mail, or in person with the

 Each week you will have a number of assignments to complete.
 Please

 refer to the schedule in Blackboard regularly.
 Click on the 'Assignments' button

 in your Blackboard classroom for instructions, resources, and due

 You mean I don't have to come to class?